 Cable lines, now fiber optics for quick and crucial internet access

 Our homes and businesses require electricity and gas to operate our ranges, stoves, microwaves, computers, television or home entertainment centers, lights, our heating and air conditioning systems.
-Our sanitation depends on the delivery of clean water and disposal of sewage waste.
+Our sanitation depends on the delivery of clean water and disposal sewage waste.
 Getting to and from work requires decent roads and rail tracks in good condition.
 And now Corona Virus has amply revealed the essential need for virtual access to educational resources for our students and the ability to work from home.

 Workers trenching and installing new fiber optics in Clinton (January 2020).